JoseDeniz/KataBowling--JAVA/README.md

 # KataBowling

-Kata bowling made in Java based in http://codingdojo.org/
+Kata bowling made in Java based in the KataBowling from http://codingdojo.org/